 Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

-It’s hard to resist the pert attitude and permanent grin of these short little critters.
+It’s hard to resist these short little critters' pert attitude and a permanent grin.
 Even their stubborn streak and mischievous side can seem cute!

-Today, Infinity Pups would like to tell you about all the ups and downs of owning one of these spunky pups.
+Today, Infinity Pups would like to tell you about all the ups and downs of owning one of these sassy pups.

 Ready to learn all about Corgis?